Samsung/Tizen.CircularUI/doc/guide/Quickstart.md

   - `xmlns:w=clr-namespace:Tizen.Wearable.CircularUI.Forms` : `w` prefix means `Tizen.Wearable.CircularUI.Forms` namespace.
   - `<w:CirclePage>` : `CirclePage` derive from `Xamarin.Forms.Page`.
 This Page content area has `Label` and `Button`.
   - `<w:CirclePage.CircleSurfaceItems>` : `CircleSliderSurfaceItem` attached for `CircleSurfaceItem` of  `CirclePage`.
-  - `RotaryFocusTargetName` is set `slider` name. `CircleSliderSurfaceItem` has rotary focus. `CircleSliderSurfaceItem` can receive a Rotary Event from the wearable device's bezel interaction.
+  - `RotaryFocusObject` is set reference of the `slider`. `CircleSliderSurfaceItem` has rotary focus. `CircleSliderSurfaceItem` can receive a Rotary Event from the wearable device's bezel interaction.

    For more information, see [CirclePage guide](CirclePage.md).